tylerforsythe/CpuOffOnWithPi/README.md

 Originally I intended it to be hooked up to the power switch of the CPU via the Pi GPIO headers, but the CPU EXE is intended to make that need obsolete.

+Nutshell to get it to work:

+* CpuExe running on each Windows machine
+* WebAPI running on a Pi that is the brains of the whole thing
+* Website also running on the Pi and server by the WebAPI project
+* Pi that runs the WebAPI must be running Mono version 6+.
+It may work in earlier versions, but definitely not 4.6.X.

 CpuExe
 ------